fspringveldt/db-read-only-mode/README.md

 ```bash
 > composer require fspringveldt/db-read-only-mode
 ```
-http://<your site url>?flush=1 once composer is complete the flush the manifest.
+http://<your-site-url>?flush=1 once composer is complete the flush the manifest.

 ## Switching it on and off
 Readonly mode is de-activated by default.
 To switch it on, find below in [_ _config/app.yml_](_config/app.yml)